globus-gladier/gladier-client-template/paper_demo/PAPER-CLIENTS.md

 ## Gladier Setup

-Gladier is used for registering FuncX functions and deploying flows.
-Below are steps to setup funcx-endpoints and a Globus Collection.
+Gladier is used to register FuncX functions and deploy flows.
+Below are the steps to setup funcX endpoints.
 After this, running the test client below will be possible.
 The test client, unlike the scientific tools, requires no additional external dependencies.

 ```bash